-The Company manages segregated funds on behalf of policyholders.
+The Company manages a number of segregated funds on behalf of policyholders.
 Policyholders are provided with the opportunity to invest in different categories of segregated funds that respectively hold a range of underlying investments.
 The Company retains legal title to the underlying investments; however, returns from these investments belong to the policyholders.
 Accordingly, the Company does not bear the risk associated with these assets outside of guarantees offered on certain variable life and annuity products.
-The "Risk Management" section of the Company's 2020 MD&A provides information regarding the variable annuity and segregated fund guarantees.
+The "Risk Management and Risk Factors" section of the Company's 2021 MD&A provides information regarding the variable annuity and segregated fund guarantees.

-The composition of net assets by categories of segregated funds was within the following ranges for the years ended December 31, 2020 and 2019.
+The composition of net assets by categories of segregated funds was within the following ranges for the years ended December 31, 2021 and 2020.

-Ranges in per cent
+Ranges ir n per cent

-Type of fund 2020 2019
+Type of fund 2021 2020

 Money market funds 2% to 3% 2% to 3%

-Fixed income funds 14% to 16% 14% to 15%
+Fixed income funds 14% to 15% 14% to 16%

-Balanced funds 23% to 24% 24% to 25%
+Balanced funds 22% to 23% 23% to 24%

-Equity funds 58% to 60% 58% to 60%
+Equity funds 60% to 62% 58% to 60%